-Recording of the online conference by Philippe Louarn, research director at CNRS, director of the Institute for Research in Astrophysics and Planetology (IRAP), astrophysicist.
-January 26, 2021.
+Recording of the online conference of Philippe Louarn, director of research at the CNRS, director of the Institute for Research in Astrophysics and Planétologie (IRAP), astrophysicist.
+26 January 2021.

-Two probes, Solar Orbiter (ESA) and Parker Solar Probe (PSP) have started their long journey to explore the inner areas of the heliosphere and the solar corona.
-For both, but with different means, it is a question of highlighting, characterizing and quantifying the processes that give rise to the solar wind, accelerate it and determine its astonishing structural and dynamic diversity. .
-After a few months of operations, the ingredients for a successful space adventure are already being found: the exploration of virgin regions, innovative measures of fundamental processes (turbulence for example), the identification of phenomena and mechanisms suspected but not established, a new approach to a complex system: the heliosphere in this case.
-Our PAS (Proton Alfa Sensor) instrument on Solar Orbiter, developed at IRAP, will naturally receive preferential treatment!
+Two probes, Solar Orbiter (ESA) and Parker Solar Probe (PSP) have begun their long journey to explore the inner areas of the heliosphere and the solar corona.
+For both, but with different means, it is a question of highlighting, characterizing and quantifying the processes that give rise to the solar wind, accelerate it and determine its astonishing structural and dynamic diversity.
+After a few months of operations, the ingredients of a successful space adventure are already being found: the exploration of virgin regions, innovative measures of fundamental processes (turbulence for example), the identification of suspected but unsophisticated phenomena and mechanisms, a new approach to a complex system: the heliosphere in this case.
+Our PAS (Proton Alfa Sensor) instrument on Solar Orbiter, developed at IRAP, will naturally have preferential treatment!